Lung Cancer: Causes, Stages, Symptoms, and Treatment

 Symptoms

-Lung cancer usually has no symptoms in its early stages.
+In the early stages, lung cancer may not show any symptoms.
 However, if the cancer is symptomatic, it may cause shortness of breath, coughing, or chest pain.
 When signs of illness begin to appear, they may include:

 - Chronic hacking, raspy cough, sometimes with bloody phlegm